Looking for Bed Bugs Pest Control?

 Bed bugs in Sydney NSW are insects of the Order Hemiptera and Family Cimicidae, which has over 90 species around the world and 2 in Australia, the common bed bug Cimex lectularius, and the tropical bed bug, Cimex hemipteus.

 There are five juvenile stages, which feed on blood, moult and grow over time.
 The adult is about the size of an apple seed.
-Bed bugs tend to gather together in hidden and undisturbed places where a person sleeps, or sits for an extended period of time.

 It is unclear exactly why and from where bed bugs re-emerged as a pest in our homes, dormitories, hotels, and shelters, but the resurgence was noticed throughout the world in the late 1990’s.